discoliam/beefplate/readme.md

 * Update Meta Data
 * Add Google Analytics account code
 * Update url paths for CSS / JS files (currently all relative)
-* Remove comments and compress non library CSS and JS files
+* Remove comments and compress CSS and JS files
-* Remove un-used Libraries

 There is probably more I've forgotten about.
 But you should be able to work everything out.